Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 So, it’s imperative for us to completely stop thinking and speaking this way, because the results of this way of thinking are deadly and reinforce classism.

 The denotation of "taxpayer" raises questions about why the term needs to exist at all.
-Therefore, the connotation of the word is all that matters, and the connotation of the word "taxpayer" is designed to, at every level of government, poison social cohesion by portraying the public good as coming at the expense of “the taxpayer," thereby encouraging people to reject the public good by thinking in highly individualized terms.
+Therefore, the connotation of the word is all that matters, the connotation of the word essentially is - becomes - the denotation of the world, and the connotation of the word "taxpayer" is designed to, at every level of government, poison social cohesion by portraying the public good as coming at the expense of “the taxpayer," thereby encouraging people to reject the public good by thinking in highly individualized terms.
 It has nothing to do with whether one pays taxes and everything to do with how people are supposed to think about their tax payments and how they are supposed to think of the public good.

 In every context, "taxpayer" is a bigoted, classist trope and should be treated as such, because the implications of such thinking are profound and invariably bad.